Gilgahex/gilgahex.github.io/_posts/2019/2019-05-04-Biocomputing.md

 To me this is an incredible idea which may lead to a future where if it would be possible to create artificial feedback loops using Cas9 and other genetic tools to regulate expression in a robust and controllable way.

-Their paper they outline approximate digital logic gates for AND, OR, NOR, XOR, and NIMPLY.
+In their paper they outline approximate digital logic gates for AND, OR, NOR, XOR, and NIMPLY.

 Bearing in mind that it is possible to perform any arbitrary computation using only [NOR or NAND gates](https://en.wikipedia.org/wiki/Functional_completeness) this is pretty exciting.